-A UK corporation rate of 19% (effective 1 April 2020) was substantively enacted on 17 March 2020, reversing the previously enacted reduction in the rate from 19% to 17%.
+An increase in the UK corporation rate from 19% to 25% (effective 1 April 2023) was substantively enacted on 24 May 2021.
 This will increase the company's future current tax charge accordingly.
-The deferred tax asset at 31 December 2020 has been calculated at 19% (2019: 17%).
+The deferred tax asset at 31 December 2021 has been calculated based on these rates, reflecting the expected timing of reversal of the related temporary differences (2020: 19%).